 Best Way to see the Action from the Water

-The spectator boat goes out on hour-long trips at 10.30am, 12pm and 1.30pm, departing from Trinity Landing on Cowes Parade.
-Or for an exhilarating ride onboard a high speed Rigid Inflatable Powerboat try ‘Rock up and RIB’ with Ondeck.
-This service will operate from Saturday 11 August through to Sat 18 August 2012.
+The spectator boat goes out on hour-long trips at 11am, 12.30pm and 2pm, departing from Trinity Landing on Cowes Parade.
+Each trip costs £12.50 for an adult and £8 for a child.
+Or for an exhilarating ride onboard a high speed Rigid Inflatable Powerboat RIB rides depart at 10am, 11am, 12pm, 1.30pm, 2.30pm and 3.30pm for a 60 minute blast across the Solent and bookings for this can be made here.
+Each trip costs £35 for an adult and £25 for a child.
 To charter your own RIB for the full week or a day, Solent Rib Charter have a range of Ribs available on a skippered or bareboat basis.

 Best Places for Live Music

 Cowes Yacht Haven has the largest live music venue, the Gill Stage, with live music every night that includes a host of very good local bands.
-Cowes Parade also has a stage and live music from midday every day until 10.30pm, The Anchor pub in the High Street has a comprehensive live music line up through the week and there will also be live music and magic in the High Street from around noon till 4pm.
+Cowes Parade also has a stage and live music from midday every day until 10.30pm, The Anchor pub in the High Street has a comprehensive live music line up through the week, Shepherds Wharf Marina offers nightly music and nightclub and there will also be live music and magic in the High Street from around noon till 6pm.